Caskexe/SimpleStereoSplitter/README.md

 4. Handles common audio formats (wav, mp3, flac, ogg).
 5. Displays warnings if the file is not stereo.

-ffmpeg must be installed for pydub to handle formats like mp3/ogg/flac.
+⚡🛠 Requirements:
--   [Download ffmpeg](https://ffmpeg.org/download.html) and ensure it’s in your system PATH.
+ffmpeg must be installed for pydub to handle formats like mp3/ogg/flac - [Download ffmpeg](https://ffmpeg.org/download.html) and ensure it’s in your system PATH.

 _____
 ### Support Me? <3